Voste2024/Aviation-Accident-Analysis/README.md

 ### Problem Statement

-Your company is expanding in to new industries to diversify its portfolio.
-Specifically, they are interested in purchasing and operating airplanes for commercial and private enterprises, but do not know anything about the potential risks of aircraft.
+A company is expanding in to new industries to diversify its portfolio.
+They are interested in purchasing and operating airplanes for commercial and private enterprises, but do not know anything about the potential risks of aircraft.

-You are charged with determining which aircraft are the lowest risk for the company to start this new business endeavor.
-You must then translate your findings into actionable insights that the head of the new aviation division can use to help decide which aircraft to purchase.
+The task is determining which aircrafts are the lowest risk for the company to start this new business endeavor.
+The findings should then be translated into actionable insights to help decide which aircraft to purchase.

 ### Goal